 Is spa shock the same as chlorine?

-Spa shock is different from the normal chlorine you use in a hot tub.
-Spa shock is unstabilized whereas normal chlorine is stabilized.
-Stabilizer is CYA (cyanuric acid) which prevents chlorine from being used too quickly.
+Spa shock differs from the chlorine you use in a hot tub.
+Spa shock is unstabilized, whereas normal chlorine is stabilized.
+The stabilizer is CYA (cyanuric acid), which prevents chlorine from being used too quickly.

-Pool shock will not directly lower the pH in a hot tub but the pH could be altered as a side effect.
+Pool shock will not directly lower the pH in a hot tub, but it could alter it as a side effect.
 You should test the pH after the shock has done its job and readjust if necessary.

 How many times can I shock my hot tub?